Brazil hospitals buckle in absence of national virus plan

-RIO DE JANEIRO (AP) — Brazil’s hospitals are faltering as a highly contagious coronavirus variant tears through the country, the president insists on unproven treatments and the only attempt to create a national plan to contain COVID-19 has just fallen short.
+RIO DE JANEIRO — Brazil’s hospitals are faltering as a highly contagious coronavirus variant tears through the country, the president insists on unproven treatments and the only attempt to create a national plan to contain COVID-19 has just fallen short.

 For the last week, Brazilian governors sought to do something President Jair Bolsonaro obstinately rejects: cobble together a proposal for states to help curb the nation’s deadliest COVID-19 outbreak yet.
-The effort was expected to include a curfew, prohibition of crowded events and limits on the hours non-essential services can operate.
+The effort was expected to include a curfew, prohibition of crowded events and limits on the hours nonessential services can operate.

 The final product, presented Wednesday, was a one-page document that included general support for restricting activity but without any specific measures.
 Six governors, evidently still wary of antagonizing Bolsonaro, declined to sign on.

-Piaui state’s Gov. Wellington Dias told The Associated Press that, unless pressure on hospitals is eased, growing numbers of patients will have to endure the disease without a hospital bed or any hope of treatment in an intensive care unit.
+Piaui state’s Gov. Wellington Dias told The Associated Press that unless pressure on hospitals is eased, growing numbers of patients will have to endure the disease without a hospital bed or any hope of treatment in an intensive care unit.

 “We have reached the limit across Brazil; rare are the exceptions,” Dias, who leads the governors’ forum, said.
 “The chance of dying without assistance is real.”